-Saxony-Anhalt has had a longer period of adverse demographics with migration and age structure weaker than for German average.
+Saxony-Anhalt has had a longer period of adverse demographics when migration outflows had contributed to comparatively adverse age structure.
 The pace of outward migration has slowed, although it remains potentially negative for the economy and for the budget because both the original tax base and transfer payments are based on population figures.
-An ageing population will lead to economic (declining labor supply reducing revenues) and expenditure (higher pension and other social costs) pressures, which is one of Saxony-Anhalt's social risks.
+An ageing population will lead to economic (declining labour supply reducing revenue) and expenditure (higher pension and other social costs) pressures, which are among the social risks faced by Saxony-Anhalt.